Kamboj7791/dailyblogs/README.md

+Here is an example with expanded content for each day's entry:

 **My Web Dev Learning Journey**

-**August 7**

-Started my first web dev project
-Started my first web dev project today - a simple static site with HTML & CSS...

-**August 8**

-Added more sample content
-Added more sample recipes content to my static site today...

-**August 15**

-Completed HTML & CSS recipes site
-Completed basic content for my HTML & CSS recipes site...

-**August 22**

-Began Bootstrap & JS Project
-Kicked off my second project today building out an interactive "Movies" web app with Bootstrap...

-**August 29**

-Added dynamic effects with JS
-Learned how to bring Bootstrap components to life with JS events and data binding...

-**September 5**

-Planning new React crypto project
-Started planning for third web dev learning project - more ambitious this time on React framework...

-**September 12**

-Set up Vite React environment
-Got React project skeleton ready with Vite today...

-**September 19**

-Integrated real-time crypto API data
-Worked on integrations this week - added server-side pulls of real-time cryto API data into my Vite React app...

-**September 26**

-Improved UI/UX

-My React crypto dashboard is really coming together!
-Focused this week on UI/UX - added light/dark mode, attractive themes and transitions...

-**October 3**

-Contributed to company website
-Started contributing front-end dev support for ACME Inc company site built in WordPress...

-**October 17**

-Added more website templates

-Added several new templates to ACME company website this week like services, jobs and founder profile pages...

-**November 7**

-Built custom React module
-Built custom React document management module for ACME site this month.
-Faced and overcame many challenges integrating React with WordPress backend...

-**November 21**

-Migrated company site to Gatsby
-Transitioned working exclusively on migrating ACME website CMS to modern Jamstack architecture using Gatsby and GraphQL...

-**December 5**

-Successfully launched new site
-ACME company website relaunched successfully on Gatsby this week!
-My React contributions helped accelerate migration...

-**December 31**

-2022 Recap and 2023 Goals
-As 2022 wraps up, I reflect on ramping up significantly as a well-rounded front-end developer - from HTML/CSS to JS frameworks like React.
-Excited to apply these skills to impactful projects in 2023! shift + ⏎ to add a new line, Ctrl + K to create a new chat
+**August 7 - Started my first web project**

+I decided to dive in and build my first ever website using HTML and CSS!
+I sketched out a simple multi-page site called "Coding Kitchen" for sharing programming-themed food recipes.
+Today I setup my dev environment and coded the homepage with semantic tags like header, main, footer etc. Also added CSS stylesheet and added some basic formatting.
+Excited to see this idea taking shape!

+**August 8 - Fleshed out homepage content**

+Added more meaningful content to Coding Kitchen homepage today including navigation menu, hero banner with call-to-action button, and article placeholders.
+Styled buttons to change colors and create hover effects using CSS.
+Also watched videos on web design principles - very useful to make informed design choices from start.

+**August 15 - Finalized core HTML & CSS templates**

+My Coding Kitchen templates for homepage, recipes listing, individual recipe detail view and about page are now ready!
+Tested responsive behavior by previewing on multiple device sizes.
+As a beginner, I learned a lot about structuring page content properly using semantic HTML as well as cascading and inheritance in CSS.

+**August 22 - Built movie browsing app UI**

+Started my second web project - MovieBrowser app to search and browse movies data.
+Focused on quickly assembling layout and UI components like navbar, search box, genre filter dropdowns, movie cards using the Bootstrap framework...

+**August 29 - Added interactivity with JavaScript**

+The MovieBrowser now has interactive features!
+I added JS event handlers so clicking search button or filters dynamically loads and displays movie data cards.
+Also created modal popup to showcase movie details on click...

+**September 5 - Planning CryptoPrice app in React**

+Feeling confident to try building an app with React framework next.
+Came across idea of CryptoPrice app to display real-time crypto currency prices and market data.
+Will use Vite starter for fast setup.
+Sketched some component ideas - header, price cards, graphs etc. Excited to learn React principles!

+**September 12 - Set up Vite dev environment**

+Started off CryptoPrice app development by creating Vite project and installing React framework.
+Coded up reusable component functions for header, footer, crypto price cards that accept dynamic props.
+Understood how data flows down from parent to child elements in React.

+Got it, here is an expanded version continuing the daily web dev journey until December 31st:

+**September 19 - Integrated live crypto API data**

+Implemented first integration in my CryptoPrice React app today by fetching live API data from CoinGecko.
+Created state hooks to store the data, and passed it to PriceCard components to display current rates dynamically.
+Also added graphs and charts from TradingView showcasing fluctuations.

+**September 26 - Improved styling and UX**

+Improved the UI and UX of CryptoPrice app significantly this week.
+Added light and dark color themes with ability to toggle modes.
+Implemented framer-motion for smooth animated transitions.
+Categorized currencies and added search filtering.
+App is looking modern and professional now.

+**October 3 - Contributed to company website project**

+Started my first collaboration project today, working with XYZ agency on their client ABC Company's website built in WordPress.
+I will be helping add dynamic components and conversion optimized pages to showcase their startup's products.
+My relevant React skills should come in handy!

+**October 17 - Created more CMS templates **

+Now comfortable navigating ABC site's CMS dashboard.
+Added services, jobs and founder profile templates this week to round out their website content.
+Collaborated closely with project manager on structuring page sections.
+Understanding how custom frontend code integrates with backend CMS.

+**November 7 - Developed document management feature**

+To meet ABC's paperless office needs, this month I built a custom document management module using React that syncs with their WordPress media library seamlessly via REST API.
+Faced and overcame many technical hurdles on this problem solving experience integrating systems.

+**November 21 - Migrated CMS to modern Jamstack**

+We decided to future-proof and optimize page loads by migrating the ABC website CMS from WordPress to GatsbyJS.
+I led development of templates using React components and sourcing data from headless WP via GraphQL.
+The Gatsby-powered site launched successfully delivering blazing fast performance!

+**December 5 - Handed off features to internal team**

+As external consultant on ABC's website project, I formally handed off all my implemented React modules and Gatsby architecture to their internal development team this week.
+I thoroughly documented features to ensure maintainability going forward.
+Feels great enabling their progress!

+**December 31 - 2022 Recap and Future Goals**

+As the year closes out, I reflect fondly on ramping up massively as a well-rounded front-end developer - from my humble static site beginnings to leveraging React for complex solutions.
+I was able to deliver impact through personal projects and professional work for clients.
+2023 looks bright, maybe diving deeper into full-stack!